TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Hyperlinks.rst

 ================

 Sphinx automatically converts simple URLs into links.
-This can be unintentional in certain contexts, for example when using a hypothetical domain like "example.org" in a tutorial.
+This can be unintentional in certain contexts, for example when using a :ref:`hypothetical domain <hypothetical-domains>` like "example.org" in a tutorial.
 To prevent linking, the TYPO3 documentation uses the :code:`:samp:` directive to wrap the URL.